zencart/documentation/content/user/admin_pages/catalog/featured.md

 Featured products are displayed prominently when customers browse your store.
 To learn more about this, read [how featured products are handled in the storefront](/user/products/featured_products/).

+Note: Zen Cart 2.1.0 introduces the ability to [feature categories](/user/admin_pages/catalog/featured_categories/) as well as products.